mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/download/index.md

 [button color="purple" href="https://support.d2iq.com/s/entitlement-based-product-downloads"]Download Konvoy[/button]

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.

-If you are a new customer or have probelms downloading Konvoy, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>
+If you have problems downloading Konvoy, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>